datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:3be71779cd
 ## Renaming Columns

 Did you see how easy it was?
 In one command you already tidied up your dataset!
-Now we just need a bit more decorations.
+Now we just need a bit further fine-tuning.
 Change the column names with pandas' rename function.
 Its syntax is `df.rename(columns = {'$column1':'column1','$column2':'column2'}, inplace = True)`, where `$column 1`, `$column 2` etc. are original column names and `column 1`, `column 2` etc. are new column names.

 *** =instructions
-- `pandas` is already imported
 - Rename the `variable` of df2_tidy to `meal plan` and `value` to `number`

 *** =hint